On-Line for the 2017-2018 School Year

-How to register: Complete the registration form http://www.aphomeschoolers.com/xstatistics/application.pdf and email it to: email@example.com.
-You do not need to wait to hear from me, just go directly to the PA HS'er store and officially register for the class by paying the class tuition.
+How to register: Complete the registration form http://www.aphomeschoolers.com/xstatistics/application.pdf and email it to: firstname.lastname@example.org.
+You do need to wait to hear from me at this time before paying the course fee.

 Questions?
 I answer all questions!
 Just e-mail me at email@example.com